-America’s first vegan beer hall is scheduled to open in Quincy, Mass., by early summer 2018.
+(Updated May 12, 2019.)
+America’s first vegan beer hall is moving toward its launch in Cambridge, Mass.
 Rewild Plant Food + Drink will bring vegan eats (and beer) to this suburb town just south of Boston for a social, plant-based beer hall experience.

 Rewild was brought to life by owner Pat McAuley, who wanted a space where he could have a few beers with friends and share some plant-based food.
 In an interview with Eater Boston, McAuley said, “My primary goal of the whole project is to just bring plant-based food in a social and fun way, specifically to the South Shore, but to Boston as well.”